Written for XPGain, recreated with permission.

 Among the more difficult things to realize in life is that change is slow, and accepting things that deviate from expectations isn’t always a quick or easy process.

-The themes of change and expectation deviation permeate the recent reboot of the 1995 classic Ghost in the Shell, and animated film that follows the military android Major Motoko Kusanagi.
-In an almost fully roboticized shell, with only very few parts of her body still human, the Major spends her off-mission hours musing about the nature of humanity and ghosts, while relying almost wholly on her robotic strength, agility, durability, and capabilities to succeed in her missions.
+The themes of change and expectation deviation permeate the recent reboot of the 1995 classic Ghost in the Shell, which was animated film that follows the military android Major Motoko Kusanagi.
+In an almost fully roboticized shell, with only very few parts of her body still human.
+Through much of the film, the Major spends her off-mission hours musing about the nature of humanity and ghosts, while relying almost wholly on her robotic strength, agility, durability, and capabilities to succeed in her missions.

 These same sentiments occupy almost all of the thoughts of the reboot’s protagonist Major Miria Killian, an American refugee who found herself drowned prior to being saved and transformed into a prototype, almost entirely cybernetically enhanced shell.
 Her new body, though very powerful by non-enhanced standards, has left her little memory of her life before.
 This body and the Major herself are given over to Section 9, a governmental agency, on loan from Hanku Robotics.
 Despite her position, the Major is constantly struggling with her self-perceived disconnect from the outside world, leaving others to labor at length to emphasize that she is not her body, but her ghost, the spirit of humanity preserved by her entirely human brain.

 Being a prototype, and a very early one at that, Major Killian’s body is subject to constant check-ups, maintenance for decidedly minor battlefield damage, and requires constant medication to stave off audio-visual glitches which manifest from her organic brain rejecting her new, synthetic parts.
 In the context of action scenes, this means that while she doesn’t seem to perceive or react to mild damage, she is almost profoundly vulnerable as compared to how she feels.